hnrazevedo/Viewer/README.md

 </html>
 ```

-### NOTE: to return any object, it must have implemented the "get" method, returning the desired value.
+### NOTE: to return any object, it must have implemented the "__get" method, returning the desired value.
 ```php
 $user = new Model\User();